-It’s not unusual to have a government entity as a possible defendant—for example, if you were in an accident with a bus, if a road maintenance issue caused your crash, or if there was a permit issue involved.
+It’s not unusual to have a government entity as a possible defendant—for example, if you were in an accident with a bus, if a road maintenance issue provoked your accident, or if there was a permit issue involved.
 If you’re suing a government body, you’ll have up to three years to file a lawsuit.

 (Keep in mind that government claims are subject to special rules and processes.
-It’s best to speak with a knowledgeable attorney before attempting to sue the government for negligence.)
+It’s always a good idea to speak with a knowledgeable attorney before attempting to sue the government for negligence.)

 There are often multiple causes in an accident.
-It’s in your best interest to seek legal advice as soon as possible after your crash.
-That ensures that you won’t miss any important deadlines and that you’ll have all legal options available to you.
+It’s in your best interest to look for legal advice as soon as possible after your wreck.
+That ensures that you won’t miss any crucial deadlines and that you’ll have all legal options available to you.

 Contact Our Jacksonville Motorcycle Accident Lawyers For a Free Consultation Today